 Amelia B. Kyazze – Writer, Photographer and Political Analyst

-For eighteen years she worked with humanitarian aid organisations such as Oxfam, Save the Children and the British Red Cross.
+More background: for 18 years she worked with humanitarian aid organisations such as Oxfam, Save the Children and the British Red Cross.
 She travelled to more than forty countries documenting humanitarian crises and efforts to rebuild or prepare for future disasters.
-Her work took her to Angola, Congo, Darfur (Sudan), Uganda, Indonesia, Nepal, India and many other countries across Africa, Asia and Southern Europe.
+Her work took her to Angola, where Into the Mouth of the Lion is set, as well as the Democratic Republic of Congo, Darfur (Sudan), Uganda, Ethiopia, Indonesia, Nepal, India and many other countries across Africa, Asia and Southern Europe.

 Amelia is a member of the Greenwich Writers Meetup, sharing drafts and tips with other writers.
-She is also exploring collaborations with other artists and writers in Southeast London to potentially establish new creative writing workshops for children in schools and at local festivals.
+In January 2020 she is starting a new venture, Writing the 7 Senses, facilitating creative writing workshops for children and adults, in schools and at local festivals.

 About her publications: